-The northern part of New Jersey has rarely experienced tsunami inundation.
 A general overview of historic and potential tsunamigenic events in the North Atlantic Ocean is provided by Atlantic and Gulf of Mexico Tsunami Hazard Assessment Group (2008).
-In this project, tsunami sources that threaten the upper US East Coast (USEC) were categorized into three main categories, and have been studied separately due to their differences in physics and location.
+In this project, tsunami sources that threaten the US East Coast (USEC) were categorized into three main categories, and have been studied separately due to their differences in physics and location.
 First, two seismically active sources in the Atlantic Ocean were used; a subduction zone earthquake in the Puerto Rico trench, and a simulation of the historic Azores Convergence Zone earthquake of 1755.
 A far field subaerial landslide due to a volcanic collapse in Canary Islands is also modeled.
-Finally, near-field Submarine Mass Failures (SMFs) close to the edge of USEC continental shelf are used here as well.
+Finally, near-field Submarine Mass Failures (SMF) close to the edge of USEC continental shelf are used here as well.
 A brief introduction and references to detailed studies of the sources are provided in this section.

-Figure 1: Location of the Norhtern New Jersey DEM.
+Figure 1: Location of the NGDC Cape Hatteras DEM (Taylor et al, 2008).
 Color bar shows depth values in meters for areas inside of the DEM boundary.